Saturday, January 5, 2008

 12. Smooth out the shape and body of the carrier, and iron all around the entire body.

-Step 2: Sew in the X boxes and top stitching
+Step 2: Sewing in the X boxes and top stitching

 1. Now trace a nice rectangle around the inner edge of the straps that you attached inside the carrier.
 Draw a nice rectangle on top of the carrier surface with an erasable pen or chalk.
 Draw a nice X in the center of the rectangle, corners to corners.
 Now top stitch over the rectangle.
 Make sure you are using a matching thread, or two different colors-one for the top-one for the bobbin (underneath color) if you have different colors of fabric you are using.
 This is only important if you are trying to blend the X boxes in subtly.